viswanathanganesh24/real-time-driver-alertness-monitoring-system/README.md

 ## Final Note

-This project isn't meant to replace proper rest or safe driving habits—but it can serve as an extra layer of safety for long hauls or late-night drives.
+This project isn't meant to replace proper rest or safe driving habits, but it can serve as an extra layer of safety for long hauls or late-night drives.
 Feel free to fork it, tweak it, and make it your own.